-Beginning with the Default Manual, CDCC has plans and procedures addressing default management that are maintained, documented, and regularly revised and tested.
+CDCC has plans and procedures addressing default management that are maintained, documented, and regularly revised and tested.

-The plans include, among other things, the oversight process and governance arrangements for decision making in a default, the auction procedure, the liquidation procedure, the GCM client account porting process, and the process to arrange for the Liquidating Settlement Account.
+The plans include, among other things, the oversight process and governance arrangements for decision-making in default, auction procedure, liquidation procedure, GCM client account porting process, and the process to arrange for the Liquidating Settlement Account.
 CDCC has developed a detailed communication plan with all of its stakeholders, including non-defaulting Clearing Members (through the Risk Management Advisory Committee) and all of its regulators.
 These plans have been developed to ensure timely and appropriate communication throughout the default management process, beginning with any determination of a non-conforming status through the end of the entire process whereby CDCC would be required to replenish its financial resources.
 The default management process is reviewed and tested on an annual basis with a particular emphasis and focus on specific components of the broader process.
 Reviews and testing results are reported and approved by RMC.

-An appropriate level of flexibility is provided under the Rules and Default Manual to ensure that, in managing a default, CDCC has the authority and sufficient discretion to act, both in terms of the decision-making process to initiate the process and the measures to be used to mitigate risk, taking into consideration the very specific nature of each default.
+An appropriate level of flexibility is provided under the CDCC Rules to ensure that, in managing a default, CDCC has the authority and sufficient discretion to act, both in terms of the decision-making process to initiate the process and the measures to be used to mitigate risk, taking into consideration the very specific nature of each default.